 Laryngitis is an inflammation of your voice box (larynx), which causes you to have a hoarse voice.
 It is most commonly due to an infection, usually a virus.

-How often have you heard somebody squeak "I've lost my voice"?
-That's laryngitis.
-Your larynx is your "voice box".
-It isn't really a box, of course.
-It's made of a couple of bands of muscles which stretch across the top of your windpipe (trachea).
-The movements and vibrations of those muscles, called the vocal cords, make you talk.
-If your voice box gets swollen or inflamed, you can't talk properly anymore and your voice comes out as a croak.
-Or a squeak.
-Or a whisper.
+Your larynx is sometimes described as your 'voice box'.
+It is made of two bands of muscles which stretch across the top of your windpipe (trachea).
+The movements and vibrations of those muscles, called the vocal cords, allow you to talk.
+If your voice box becomes swollen or inflamed, usually due to a viral infection. you can't talk properly anymore.
+Your voice becomes croaky or squeaky, and you cannot talk as loudly as usual.

 What are the symptoms of viral laryngitis?